dawaa/redux-shapeshifter-middleware/README.md

 Default is **false**.

 Just like this property states, it will pass anything you have under the property `payload.params` to the `meta` parameter passed to `success()` method.

+#### `axios <object>`
+This parameter allows us to use any Axios Request Config property that you can find under their docs.. [here](https://github.com/axios/axios#request-config).

+Anything added under the `ACTION.axios<object>` will have higher priority, meaning that it will override anything set before in the payload object that has the same property name.

 ______________________________________________________